Controllable Video Generation with Provable Disentanglement: More Experiments

 In this section, we provide more qualitative video results generated by our approach.
-As can be seen in \ref{fig:control_sky}, our method can control different identities of sky scenes with consistent constructed motions.
+As shown in Figure~\ref{fig:benchmark_generation}, we compare the generative quality of the videos among all models.
+As can be seen in Figure~\ref{fig: control_sky}, our method can control different identities of sky scenes with consistent constructed motions.